-But instead of taking his mother on a road trip through America-as, Ramesh Ranganathan and Russell Howard did last year.
-So, as you know, we did-the comedian Jack Whitehall took his Father Michael on a six-episode special Netflix tour of Southeast Asia.
+But instead of taking his mother on a road trip through America, as Ramesh Ranganathan and Russell Howard did last year, so, as you know, we didâthe comedian Jack Whitehall took his father, Michael, on a six-episode special Netflix tour of Southeast Asia.

 Who is Michael Whitehall?

-Apart from being a former talent agent and director, Michael also featured in the Countdown, John Bishop’s Britain, and short-lived Alexander Armstrong’s Big Ask board, which represented the likes of Colin Firth and Judi Dench.
+Jack’s 77-year-old father is well-matched with the shtick of his son and the entertainment industry in general.
+Apart from being a former talent agent and director, Michael also featured in Countdown, John Bishop’s Britain, and the short-lived Alexander Armstrong’s Big Ask board, which represented the likes of Colin Firth and Judi Dench.
 Tellingly, since 2010, he has kept a Twitter account.

 He also knows it.
 “I wouldn’t want you to quote me like this by blowing my own trumpet, but a lot of people say to me, ‘You’re the funniest guy I’ve ever met.’
 Yeah, I try to be funny,” said he during the same interview.

-Why did Jack Whitehall take a backpacking holiday with his Father?
+Why did Jack Whitehall take a backpacking holiday with his father?

-There are a variety of explanations – it’s a popular format today, as you may have noticed.
+There are various explanationsâit’s a popular format today, as you may have noticed.
 But unlike their contemporaries, Jack and Michael are already a double act and have worked on Backchat’s talk show before.
 They also co-authored Him & Me, a winning 2014 Christmas stock filler.

-The idea was that Jack never went on a gap year (the poor thing), so he does it now and takes his posh, crotchety Father with him.
+The idea was that Jack never went on a gap year (the poor thing), so he does it now and takes his posh, crotchety father with him.

-Jack states in his teaser that Michael is “really poor with immigrants” – so expect plenty of uncomfortable, culturally offensive conversations.
+Jack states in his teaser that Michael is “destitute with immigrants”âso” expect plenty of uncomfortable, culturally offensive conversations.

 Where did they go?
 Where did they go?

-It is not the most significant tour you’ll possibly see in South-East Asia.
-The first two episodes are mainly in Bangkok – with a quick stop at The Bridge Over The Kwai River – and the third one takes them to Phuket at a Full Moon Party and Phang Nga, the beach of Goldfinger.
-Cambodia and Vietnam are squeezed into the final three.
+It is not the most significant tour you’ll possibly see in Southeast Asia.
+The first two episodes are mainly in Bangkokâwith a quick stop at The Bridge Over The Kwai Riverâand the third one takes them to Phuket at a Full Moon Party and Phang Nga, the beach of Goldfinger.
+The final three episodes include Cambodia and Vietnam.

 Is it good?